 - Don’t judge the problem by how long or difficult it is.
 Express the problem as simply as you can.
 It is crucial to complex problems.
-There must always be a simpler expressions to the problem.
+There must always be a simpler expression to the problem.

 - Visualize the problem.
 A simple picture diagram can help visualize the most complex of problems in any area.

 - The more you study and practice Mathematics, the more it develops your brain and increases your problem solving ability.
 Proving theorems develops your thinking.
 For instance, if you wish to excel in Geometry, learn the prerequisite theorems and results which will be used in solving said problems.
-You need to do more than just the homework if you want to improve in Maths.
+You need to do more than just the homework if you want to improve in Math.

 - In Physics, solve a problem, then you change the problem, re-solve it, change it again, re-solve it again.
-You will start to notice patterns and you start asking more complicated questions and will able to answer those.
+You will start to notice patterns and you start asking more complicated questions and will be able to answer those.
 You rinse and repeat until you have a conceptual understanding, quantitative understanding, and an intuitive understanding of what’s going on.

 - Include problem solving in your daily study schedule.
-Have a reliable goal something like 20 problems a day and increase your difficulty at regular intervals.
+Have a reliable goal, something like 20 problems a day and increase your difficulty at regular intervals.

 - Be inquisitive.
 Ask questions from teachers to get additional facts which helps in solving the problem.